newaetech/chipshouter-picoemp/README.md

 ### Scratch Build

 The PCB is *mostly* one layer.
 Original versions of it were milled on a Bantam PCB mill, and the final 'production' version is designed to still allow this simple milling process.
-You can find details in the [gerbers](hardware/gerbers) folder, including Bantam-optimized files which remove some of the smaller vias (used for the mounting holes).
+You can find details in the [gerbers](hardware/gerbers) folder, including Bantam-optimized files which remove some of the smaller vias (used for the mounting holes), and require you to surface-mount the Raspberry Pi Pico.

 If you've got time you can order the "real" PCBs from the [gerbers](hardware/gerbers) as well.

 The BOM and build details are described in the [hardware](hardware) folder.
-If you cannot find the plastic shield (the upper half of Hammond 1551BTRD is used), you can find a simple 3D-printable shield as well.
+If you cannot find the plastic shield (the upper half of Hammond
+1551BTRD is used), you can find a simple 3D-printable shield as well.
+The official shield is low-cost and available from Digikey/Mouser/
+Newark so you can purchase alongside everything else you need.

 **IMPORTANT**: The plastic shield is critical for safe operation.
 While the output itself is isolated from the input connections, you will still **easily shock yourself** on the exposed high-voltage capacitor and circuitry. **NEVER** operate the device without the shield.

 ### Easy-Assemble Build

-The Easy-Assembly build uses a mostly complete SMD board, which you need to solder a Raspberry Pi Pico onto.
+The Easy-Assembly build uses a "mostly complete" SMD board, which you need to solder a Raspberry Pi Pico onto and any through-hole headers you wish.

 ### Programming the PicoEMP

 You'll need to program the PicoEMP with the firmware in the [firmware](firmware) directory.
+You can run other tasks on the microcontroller as well.

 ### Building the EM Injection Tip (Probe / Coil)